Updated: Jul 29, 2021

 Gain real-time visibility and control across the supply chain: An MES provides the flexibility to model and change complex processes and enforces them immediately.
 It tracks product and order details on the plant floor, collects transactions for reporting to financial and planning systems, and electronically dispatches orders and manufacturing commands to shop floor personnel, and in some cases machines as well.

-MES are also seen as catalysts towards standardization of operations and systems.
-It is worthwhile to notice that MES implementations are complex and applications need to involve specialized MSPs with extensive experience in your industry.
+MES are also seen as catalysts towards standardisation of operations and systems.
+It is worthwhile to notice that MES implementations are complex and applications need to involve specialised System & Network Integrators with extensive experience in your industry.

 Finally, when choosing a robust Manufacturing Execution Software you should select a model that supports a broad diversity of manufacturing industries and complex process workflows, with high volume automated data collection, make to order, rolled products, discrete assembly, and batch processes.